-FORMS available at www.mycatholicschool.org /For Catholic Schools/Personnel and Policy/Materials and Forms/Awards/

-Award Certificate Academic Template

-Award Certificate Co-Curricular Template

-Award Certificate Community Service

-Award Certificate Faith Template
+FORMS available at ocsww.org/My Desk/Personnel Forms/Awards/ Award Certificate Academic Template Award Certificate Co-Curricular Template Award Certificate Community Service Award Certificate Faith Template

 - 2.8 (A) All schools shall implement the Archdiocesan approved academic assessment program to access scholastic achievement and growth in the core academic content areas and religion. - 2.8 (B) Annually the Office for Catholic Schools shall retrieve and report the composite assessment results.
-Schools shall submit the results of student assessments to the Superintendent each year and upon request. - 2.8 (C) Test results for a specific school shall not be released to the public except with the permission of the school administrator. - 2.8 (D) To ensure that parents are informed of the progress of their child (ren), schools issue report cards or student report documents at least four incremental times per academic year and provide opportunities for parent-teacher conferences.
+Schools shall submit the results of student assessments to the Superintendent each year and upon request. - 2.8 ( C) Test results for a specific school shall not be released to the public except with the permission of the school administrator.

+2.8 (D) To ensure that parents are informed of the progress of their child (ren), schools issue report cards or student report documents at least four incremental times per academic year and provide opportunities for parent-teacher conferences.
 Report cards or students' reports should be designed to reflect the learning expectations and standards of the school.
 Online reports, protected by password, may be provided to parents and guardians at the school's discretion and must meet the criteria above.